What Is Fiber-Optic Internet?13 comments

 Internet and technology companies have a well-earned reputation for throwing around fancy buzzwords that, when it comes down to it, mean very little for real people.
 Occasionally, though, something that sounds like it might just be the latest idea from the marketing department really delivers.
 This is the case with fiber-optic internet.
 It’s high-speed broadband service straight from the minds of the engineers and scientists.

-Fiber internet is so much faster than DSL because of what’s inside the cables.
+Fiber internet is fast because of what’s inside the cables.
 Fiber-optic cable, also called optical fiber, is made up of three parts: a thin inner “core,” surrounded by a slightly thicker “cladding,” both shielded by a “buffer” layer that protects the fiber layers from being degraded or destroyed by weather.

 The core, which is just thicker than a strand of human hair, and the cladding of a fiber-optic cable are normally made from different types of ultra-pure glass.
 The two work together to transmit light at, well, the speed of light, using a technique called “total internal reflection.”
 You might have covered it in high school science class, but here’s a refresher.